Hussein-Ali Montazeri: Criticism of the government

 During the 1988 executions of Iranian political prisoners, Montazeri wrote to Khomeini saying "at least order to spare women who have children ... the execution of several thousand prisoners in a few days will not reflect positively and will not be mistake-free ...
 A large number of prisoners have been killed under torture by interrogators ... in some prisons of the Islamic Republic young girls are being raped ...
 As a result of unruly torture, many prisoners have become deaf or paralysed or afflicted with chronic disease."

 On 22 January 2007, Montazeri criticized former Iranian President Mahmoud Ahmadinejad for his nuclear and economic policies.

-While agreeing Iran had the right to develop nuclear energy, he called Ahmadinejad's approach to the issue aggressive, saying, "One has to deal with the enemy with wisdom, not provoke it, ... his (provocation) only creates problems for the country" and asked, "Don't we have other rights too?", referring to individual and human rights.
-Montazeri also criticized the economic performance of Ahmadinejad's administration's, noting the rate of inflation—including a 50% increase in housing costs—arguing that a country cannot be run on "slogans".
+While agreeing Iran had the right to develop nuclear energy, he called Ahmadinejad's approach to the issue aggressive, saying, "One has to deal with the enemy with wisdom, not provoke it, ... his (provocation) only creates problems for the country" and asked, "Don't we have other rights too?" referring to individual and human rights.
+Montazeri also criticized Iran’s economic performance under Ahmadinejad's administration, noting the rate of inflation—including a 50% increase in housing costs—and arguing that a country cannot be run on "slogans".

 Montazeri, in a 2008 interview with Voice of America concerning the 29th anniversary of the revolution, stated that the revolution had given Islam a bad name, arguing "Unfortunately, it is only by name that the revolution remains Islamic.
 Its content has changed, and what is taking place in the name of Islam gives a bad image of the religion.
 This is the religion of kindness and tolerance."
-He also issued a statement in 2008 in support of the rights of the persecuted Baháʼís in the Islamic Republic, saying that though Baháʼís were not People of the Book like Jews, Christians and Zoroastrians, nonetheless: "they are the citizens of this country, they have the right of citizenship and to live in this country.
+He also issued a statement in 2008 in support of the rights of the persecuted Baháʼís in the Islamic Republic, saying that though Baháʼís were not People of the Book like Jews, Christians and Zoroastrians, nonetheless: "[T]hey are the citizens of this country, they have the right of citizenship and to live in this country.
 Furthermore, they must benefit from the Islamic compassion which is stressed in Quran and by the religious authorities."

 Montazeri again spoke out against Ahmadinejad on 16 June 2009 during the protests against his reelection.
-Ahmadinejad was controversially reelected as president after a closely contested and disputed election, which involved many candidates, but whose leading vote-getters were Ahmadinejad and former Prime Minister Mir Hossein Mousavi.
+Ahmadinejad was controversially reelected as president after a closely contested and disputed race, which involved many candidates, but whose front-runners were Ahmadinejad and former Prime Minister Mir Hossein Mousavi.
 The government reported that Ahmadinejad had won the election with 62 percent of the vote.
 Montazeri stated that "No one in their right mind can believe" the results were fairly counted.
 Montazeri called for three days of public mourning for the death of Neda Agha-Soltan and others killed during 20 June protests.
 He further declared that the then current ruling government was neither Islamic nor a republic, but military.
 In November 2009, on the day before the 30th anniversary celebration of the Iran hostage crisis, Montazeri said that the occupation of the American embassy in 1979 had been a mistake.